Articles & Interviews

 SALON.COM: Deliberative democracy: Sounds boring — but it just might save us

-Stanford prof James Fishkin says he can end political deadlock, and build true democracy for the internet age..read more
+Stanford professor James Fishkin says he can end political deadlock, and build true democracy for the internet age..read more

 Cambridge University Press: Is Deliberation an Antidote to Extreme Partisan Polarization?
 Reflections on “America in One Room”